cs-fullstack-2019-spring/sql-aggregates-cw-tdude0175/README.md

 8. Select the codes of all the boxes located in Chicago.

-9. Create a new warehouse in New York with a capacity for 3 boxes.
+9. Find all values per each content in the Boxes table.

-10. Create a new box, with code "H5RT", containing "Papers" with a value of $200, and located in warehouse 2.
+10. Find the total value of all boxes.

 11. Reduce the value of all boxes by 15%.

 12. Remove all boxes with a value lower than $100.